herenow/light-router/README.md

 ============
 [![Build Status](https://travis-ci.org/herenow/light-router.svg?branch=master)](https://travis-ci.org/herenow/light-router)

 A light node.js http request router, it doesn't use regexp for matching, thus doesn't support complex patterns.
 It aims for performance and a more implicit route declaration model.
+This module follows a singletone design pattern, see below.

 * Note that this router is in an alpha version, I don't guarantee forward compatibility with future versions.